-Fig 8 shows a plot of fringe increment against radial position for a data set taken from a typical sedimentation equilibrium experiment.
-The smoothness of the final data set (cf fig 2) is such that it is difficult to give an impression by graphical means of the residual noise.
-Fig 8 may however legitimately be compared with the optimal results obtained by DeRosier et at [6], where their much poorer final precision is associated with residual noise at a level which is visually obvious (cf their figs 3 & 4 with fig 8, present work).
+Figure 8 shows a plot of fringe increment against radial position for a data set taken from a typical sedimentation equilibrium experiment.
+The smoothness of the final data set (see Fig. 2) is such that it is difficult to give an impression by graphical means of the residual noise.
+Figure 8 may, however, legitimately be compared with the optimal results obtained by DeRosier et al,6 where their much poorer final precision is associated with residual noise at a level which is visually obvious (see Figs. 3 and 46 with Fig. 8, present work).
 Our final precision is such that differencing of the data can now be carried out with some reasonable degree of smoothness remaining in the differenced values.